-- (1) Service provider shall: - (a) advise the Authority of any planned disruption of equipment that will result in disruption of air traffic services that could have an impact on safety; - (b) report to the Authority within forty-eight (48) hours of the occurrence, the circumstances surrounding any unplanned disruption of equipment resulting disruption of air traffic services when the disruption affected, or could have affected, the safety of air traffic including development of a list of such disruptions of equipment that are reportable.
-All other disruptions that are not affecting the continuation of air traffic services are reportable internally only; and - (c) Investigate any unplanned disruption to the provision of air traffic services and send a report of the investigation to the Authority. - (2) Disruptions reportable under paragraph (a) shall include, but are not limited to, any: - (a) Any interruption, of greater than ten (10) minutes, to the normal provision of an air traffic service; - (b) Any interference on the air/ground telecommunications channel that may affect the service greater than ten (10) minutes; - (c) Failure of any radar coverage to areas that are declared as covered in the - (d) Muscat FIR AIP for greater than 10 minutes; - (e) Failure of any radio navigation aids covered by Muscat FIR AIP for more than ten (10) minutes; - (f) Routine maintenance of equipment that will have impact on the service when service brought off air; - (g) New installations or additions on established services that require the service to be off-air; and - (h) Any services that affect the air traffic services without having a contingency plan for operation.
+- (1) An aeronautical telecommunication service provider shall: - (a) advise the Authority of any planned disruption of equipment that will result in disruption of air traffic services that could have an impact on safety; - (b) report to the Authority within forty-eight (48) hours of the unplanned disruption of equipment resulting disruption of air traffic services when the disruption affected, or could have affected, the safety of air traffic including development of a list of such disruptions of equipment that are reportable.
+All other disruptions that are not affecting the continuation of air traffic services are reportable internally only; and - (c) Investigate any unplanned disruption to the provision of air traffic services and send a report of the investigation to the Authority. - (2) Planned disruption reportable under CAR 171.245 (1)(a) shall include, but are not limited to: - (a) Routine maintenance of equipment that will have an impact on the service when service is brought off-air; and - (b) New installations or changes on established services that require the service to be off-air. - (c) Any service that may affect the safe continuation of air traffic services without having a contingency plan for the operation. - (3) Unplanned disruption reportable under CAR 171.245 (1)(b) shall include, but are not limited to: - (a) Any interference on the air/ground telecommunications channel that may affect the service for more than ten (10) minutes; - (b) Failure of any radar coverage to areas that are declared as covered in the Muscat FIR in the Oman AIP for more than ten (10) minutes; - (c) Failure of any radio navigation aids providing service in the Muscat FIR and published in the Oman AIP for more than ten (10) minutes; and